atim-radiocommunications/armapi/README.md

 ## Installation
 There is no installation.
 To use this API, just copy or include the files from folders 'bindings/<language>' in you project.

+For Arduino there is a package, you can get [here](http://atim-radiocommunications.github.io/armapi/pkg/arduino/armapi.zip).

 ## Documentation
 To generate the doc you need to have doxygen installed locally, then run